 Hunter Weiss was born on June 30, 1997 right after his twin brother and spent 41 days in the NICU where he developed his “fighter” personality.
 Even with that outer shell, he always had a good heart.
 He was passionate about everything.
 As he got older, his artistic side started, but he was always modest.
 His focus shifted to music and he pursued a career in it.
 He always had his headphones on and volume up.
 Traveling was something that also became a goal of his.
 Europe was his destination of choice.
 His endless fascination and constant research of how things worked was powerful.
 If you needed it, he always had a hug and a smile for you.
 His passion for music truly began when he fell in love with Illenium.
 He watched him rise from nothing to become a star.
 He even cried at times when he realized how popular he became!
 His motto was a line from his song, “Beautiful Creatures.”
 It’s simple, “…We are all beautiful creatures,” because he believed we all were.
 Hunter truly loved his family and friends (especially his twin brother) and would do anything for them.
 He was a beautiful creature!

 Haylee Ponte of Sparks, Nevada was an active and vibrant young woman.
-She loved to ski, dance, and travel with family and friends.
+She loved to ski, dance and travel with family and friends.
 She was an altruist and volunteered her time for a charity event in Reno, called “Moms on the Run,” benefiting local people affected by breast cancer.
-She even spent time volunteering at a northern Nevada hospital.
+She even spent time volunteering at a Northern Nevada hospital.
 Haylee excelled academically as a biochemistry student at the University of Nevada, Reno (UNR) as she studied to become a physician.
 “If your dreams don’t scare you, they’re not big enough,” was Haylee’s favorite quote.
 But her hopes and dreams were sadly taken away when she died in 2015 as a result of an acute asthma attack.
 She was only 19.
-Even in their grief, her parents Nancy and David were considering organ, eye and tissue donation before learning Haylee had already registered as a donor through the DMV.
+Even in their grief, her parents Nancy and David were considering organ, eye and tissue donation before learning Haylee had already registered as a donor through the Nevada DMV.
 Knowing their daughter was registered comforted them, but was not a complete surprise given how generous they knew she was in life.
 Haylee saved three lives through organ donation and healed many others with donated tissues.
-Haylee was awarded a Bachelor of Science degree posthumously from the University of Nevada, Reno, and the certificate is proudly displayed in her parents’ home.
+Haylee was awarded a Bachelor of Science degree posthumously from UNR.
+The certificate is proudly displayed in her parents’ home.
 Haylee’s mother Nancy was instrumental in helping Nevada’s Senate Bill 112 pass, which requires organ, eye and tissue donation education be taught in public junior high and high schools around the state.
 Nancy shares often that she is not sure where Haylee learned about donation, but she is so proud that she did and made the decision to register.

 19-year-old Angel Velasquez was a Captain in the Metro Police Explorer Program and tragically lost his life after a hit and run accident in August of 2013.
 His donated tissues enhanced the lives of more than 30 people.
 Just a year later, the Velasquez family experienced another tragic loss when Angel’s older sister, Jackie, a 22-year-old Army veteran lost her battle with cancer.
 Jackie’s corneas provided the gift of sight to two people.
 Angel and Jackie’s mother, Marivel, continues to share her children’s stories to ensure others know their legacies live on through the gifts they gave to others.